rkuschel/quantumlab/README.md

 ./1.sh
 ```

-Or run the fully commented teaching version:
+Or run the fully commented version:

 ```bash
 ./2.sh